COVID-19 pandemic: Supply shortages

 COVID-19 fears led to panic buying of essentials across the world, including toilet paper, instant noodles, bread, rice, vegetables, disinfectant, and rubbing alcohol (picture taken in February 2020).

 Pandemic fears led to panic buying, emptying groceries of essentials such as food, toilet paper, and bottled water.
-Panic buying stemmed from perceived threat, perceived scarcity, fear of the unknown, coping behaviour and social psychological factors (e.g. social influence and trust).
+Panic buying stemmed from perceived threat, perceived scarcity, fear of the unknown, coping behaviour, and social psychological factors (e.g. social influence and trust).

 Supply shortages were due to disruption to factory and logistic operations; shortages were worsened by supply chain disruptions from factory and port shutdowns, and labour shortages.

 Shortages continued as managers underestimated the speed of economic recovery after the initial economic crash.
 The technology industry, in particular, warned of delays from underestimates of semiconductor demand for vehicles and other products.

 According to WHO Secretary-General Tedros Ghebreyesus, demand for personal protective equipment (PPE) rose one hundredfold, pushing prices up twentyfold.
 PPE stocks were exhausted everywhere.

 In September 2021, the World Bank reported that food prices remained generally stable and the supply outlook remained positive.
 However, the poorest countries witnessed a sharp increase in food prices, reaching the highest level since the pandemic began.
 The Agricultural Commodity Price Index stabilised in the third quarter but remained 17% higher than in January 2021.

 By contrast, petroleum products were in surplus at the beginning of the pandemic, as demand for gasoline and other products collapsed due to reduced commuting and other trips.
 The 2021 global energy crisis was driven by a global surge in demand as the world economy recovered.
 Energy demand was particularly strong in Asia.

+In May 2026, the US charged seven Chinese executives and four major container manufacturers, Singamas Container Holdings, China International Marine Containers, Shanghai Universal Logistics Equipment, and CXIC Group Containers, with conspiring to restrict shipping container production and fix prices from 2019 to 2024, contributing to global supply chain disruptions and higher consumer costs during the pandemic.

 Arts and cultural heritage

 The performing arts and cultural heritage sectors were profoundly affected by the pandemic.
 Both organisations' and individuals' operations have been impacted globally.
-By March 2020, across the world and to varying degrees, museums, libraries, performance venues, and other cultural institutions had been indefinitely closed with their exhibitions, events and performances cancelled or postponed.
+By March 2020, around the world and, to varying degrees, museums, libraries, performance venues, and other cultural institutions had been indefinitely closed with their exhibitions, events, and performances cancelled or postponed.
 A 2021 UNESCO report estimated ten million job losses worldwide in the culture and creative industries.
 Some services continued through digital platforms, such as live streaming concerts or web-based arts festivals.